kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-15: The Mephitic Marsh

-This enormous cavern is home to the infamous ziggurat of Kauket (see 10-32 to 10-37).
-It is warm, humid, and dimly lit by green and yellow phosphorescent lichen and algae.
-The ziggurat and other worked structures rise from a deep, smelly marsh that roils and burps from geothermal forces.
-The cavern is about 90’ tall, but the bottom 20’ is a soggy mixture of wet humus, nitrogenated water in ponds and rivulets, and decaying biological matter.
-It smells powerfully of acid, decay, and sulphur.
+* This enormous cavern is home to the infamous ziggurat of Kauket (see 10-32 to 10-37).
+	* It and other structures rise from a deep, smelly marsh that roils and burps from geothermal forces; warm, humid, and dimly lit by green and yellow phosphorescent lichen and algae.
+		* The cavern is 90’ tall, with the bottom 20’ a soggy mixture of wet humus, nitrogenated water in ponds and rivulets, and decaying biological matter.
+			* It smells powerfully of acid, decay, and sulphur.

-Flora and Fauna of the Marsh: The marsh has a wide variety of plant life, including dozens of species of mushrooms, lichens, and algae.
-Two unusual types of flora dominate, however: a fruticose, aquatic version of wolf lichen known to the heqeti as acid drops (see new flora), and a variety of brown algae known as the glowing friend (see new flora).
-The former is slightly dangerous, for it contains an acid that is toxic to mammals.
-The pneumocysts of the latter allow it to float gently in the humid air; those sacs are also phosphorescent, providing the dim light that marks the marsh.
+		* A variety of plant life grows; dozens of species of mushrooms, lichens, and algae.
+Two unusual types of flora dominate:
+			* A fruticose, aquatic version of wolf lichen known to the heqeti as acid drops (flora), slightly dangerous, containing an acid toxic to mammals.
+			* A variety of brown algae known as the glowing friend (flora) whose phosphorescent pneumocyst sacs allow it to float gently in the humid air, providing dim illumination through the marsh.

-Scores of species of insects inhabit the swamp; these range in size from finger-nail sized skimmers to fist-sized dragonflies and spiders.
-Some blind cave fish inhabit the larger ponds.
-The largest, and most dangerous animals of the swamp, however, are the acid salamanders (see new monsters) that prey on the smaller creatures.
-For every turn spent in the marsh, there is a 1 in 6 chance of attracting 2-4 of these voracious creatures.
+		* Scores of species of insects inhabit the swamp:
+			* Finger-nail sized skimmers to fist-sized dragonflies and spiders.
+			* Blind cave fish inhabit the larger ponds.
+			* Acid salamanders (new) prey on the smaller creatures.

-Movement in the Marsh: The surface of the marsh is and wet and swampy, with multiple pools and rivulets of brown water.
-Since it is often hard to find drier ground amid the lichen, algae, and water, movement is effectively halved here.
-It is possible to move at 3/4 speed, but so doing requires a save versus poison each round; failure indicates that some of the toxic sap of the acid drops has affected the PC (take 2-5 HP damage).
+	* The surface of the marsh is and wet and swampy, with multiple pools, rivulets of brown water, and little try land (+1x difficult terrain).
+		* May move at 3/4 speed, but save vs poison each round or take 1d4+1 damage from brushing against the toxic sap of the acid drops.

+* 1-in-6 chance per turn of attracting 1d3+1 of these voracious creatures.

 16 acid salamanders (see new monsters): SZ L; AL N; AC 7; MV 60’, 90’ swimming; HD 7; HP 53, 52, 50, 49, 49, 48, 48, 47(x3), 46, 46, 45, 45, 44, 44; #AT 1; Dmg 3-12.
 Special attacks: acid spit.
 Special defenses: immune to acid.